oracle-livelabs/apex/workflows/7-running-the-app.md

 ### Task 11: Email Confirmation

-Check the inbox of the mail id used for the patient.
+Check the inbox of the mail ID used for the patient.

 You will find a Thank You Email.